reymon359/gatsby-personal-site/content/posts/lifestyle-as-a-digital-nomad-staying-in-colivings/index.md

 ![The amazing people I met on the way](./assets/the_amazing_people_i_met_on_the_way.jpeg)

-Lastly, thanks to Tobias Hug, for the best review someone made me of an article.
+Lastly, thanks to Tobias Hug, for the best review someone ever made me of an article.

 By the way, the article’s cover picture is from a bonfire at Chateau Coliving, in Normandy